 Skin self-examination is a good way to detect early skin changes that may mean melanoma.
 Look for any abnormal skin growth or any change in the colour, shape, size, or appearance of a skin growth.
 Check for any area of injured skin (lesion) that does not heal.
 Have your spouse or someone such as a close friend help you monitor your skin, especially places that are hard to see such as your scalp and back.

 A careful skin examination may identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
-Adults should examine their skin once every month.
+Adults should examine their skin regularly.

 Skin cancer often appears on the trunk of men and on the legs of women.

 For more information, see the topic Protecting Your Skin From the Sun.